Toyota 4Runner Insurance Rates

 Rates are averaged for all Toyota 4Runner models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Toyota 4Runner Insurance
+How to Shop for the Cheapest Toyota 4Runner Insurance

-- Drivers that have major violations or accidents may pay on average $1,040 more every year to insure a Toyota 4Runner
+- High-risk drivers that have major violations or accidents pay on average $1,040 more annually than a low-risk driver

-- Increasing comprehensive and collision deductibles can save approximately $250 each year
+- Increasing comprehensive and collision deductibles could save as much as $250 each year

 Is a Toyota 4Runner worth the money?
 As you’ve learned from the information above, many factors impact your overall insurance rates.
 If you found a Toyota 4Runner for sale, you can lower your insurance premiums by comparison shopping, and seeking out discounts.